Peter Evison: PDC

-Evison also reached the semi-final of the World Grand Prix in 2002 but lost 0–6 to Phil Taylor.
+Evison also reached the semi-final of the 2002 World Grand Prix but lost 0–6 to Phil Taylor.

-With his PDC world ranking falling rapidly, Evison was forced to qualify for all the PDC darts tournaments, which he failed to do for the World Championship in 2006, 2007 and 2008.

 In 2008, it was announced that Evison was one of eight players to take part in the BetFred League of Legends alongside the likes of Bristow, Bobby George and Lowe.
 He would go on to reach the semi-finals of the tournament.
 It was also announced that Evison had re-joined the BDO system, becoming one of only a handful of players to return to the BDO after switching to the rival PDC.
-Evison took part in the BDO International Open on 15 June 2008, receiving a bye into the second round before losing to Paul Hanvidge 3–2 in legs.
-He reached the last 16 of the Czech Open in November 2008.

-In 2009, Evison reached the last 16 of both the Isle of Man Open and the Open Holland.
-He then reached the quarter-finals of the Swiss Open, his best performance since returning to the BDO.

-In 2012, Evison attempted to rejoin the PDC via the Qualifying School but failed to earn a tour card.

-In 2018, Evison quit the PDC Challenge Tour.

-Personal life

-In 1986, Peter married wife Angie, who died in 2012.